 No matter your age or gender you are most likely going to find yourself shopping for car insurance at some point in your life.
 The external factors such as age and gender that you see as a part of life can add up though when purchasing your policy.

-One of the most common things that can impact your car insurance rates is gender.
+One of the most common things that can impact your Mass. auto insurance rates is gender.

 In fact, the Consumer Federation of America released a study in 2017 that revealed that women of a certain age are more likely to pay more for car insurance than men in the same age range.

 According to their study:

 Most large auto insurers charge 40 and 60-year-old women higher rates than men, often more than $100 a year.

-This is shocking to a lot of people since common belief has always been that men, in general, pay more for car insurance at any age level.
+This is shocking to a lot of people since the common belief has always been that men, in general, pay more for car insurance at any age level.